 Statement of details of training staff with competence in Ex technologies

 Details of the scope of their training services to be provided as a recognized training provider.
-These may be outlined in terms of the IECEx Certified Persons Scheme competency units as defined in IECEx OD 504 OR a similar method
+These may be outlined in terms of the IECEx Certified Persons Scheme competence units as defined in IECEx OD 504 OR a similar method

 Acceptance that IECEx Secretariat reserves the right to:

-request information on the RTP’s training activities
+request information on the RTP’s training activities.

-request samples of training materials
+request samples of training materials.

-request copies of the RTP’s management system documentation
+request copies of the RTP’s management system documentation.

-request permission to contact, via the RTP, trainees for the purposes of surveying them on the training services provided or to review the results of individuals’ assessment activities conducted during or at the completion of training activities
+request permission to contact, via the RTP, trainees for the purposes of surveying them on the training services provided or to review the results of individuals’ assessment activities conducted during or at the completion of training activities.

+provide feedback on relative suitability of current training duration.

 Agreement to advise the IECEx Secretariat of any changes to the organisation’s systems or personnel where these may impact on the organisation’s ability to continue to provide training services as originally defined and reviewed as part of the RTPP application process